DetonDev/website/README.md

 # website
-This repository houses all the code that my personal website uses.
+This repository houses all the code that my (WIP) personal website uses.